 Employers face a real dilemma of deciding whether to ask their staff to return to work and risk that being exposed to the virus or remaining further closed and risk having to permanently go out of business.

-To safeguard the business, the employer and the employees, as well as enhance the effectiveness of the back to work process, it is prudent that employers are prepared upfront to effectively manage these transitional and novel working realities.
+To safeguard the business, the employer and the employees, as well as enhance the effectiveness of the back to work process, it is prudent that employers are prepared upfront to effectively manage these transitional and novel working realities, for more on business and employee handling you should check this pay stubs creator software.
 So what are some things employers can do to better facilitate a smooth re-entry into the workplace and mitigate the financial fallout from anxious workers?

 The research is clear on how anxiety negatively affects job productivity 2,3,4,5,6,7 resulting in heavy financial burdens to the company.7,8 Workers with anxiety disorders have more than 1.5 times the risk of being absent for at least two weeks than those without anxiety and more than double the risk of having poor work performance.
 2